Aeurias/NadeshikoSlimeVR/README.md

 ### Cases
 For 3D Print case ordering, head over to [JLC3DP](https://jlc3dp.com/3d-printing-quote) and upload the .stl files for each model, including the top/body and base/end cap etc. One case comes in two parts, so make sure you upload both halves.
-Then use the settings below on the order page and set the quantity of each part to the number of trackers you are building:
+Then use the settings below on the order page and set the quantity of each part to the number of trackers you are building.
+The available SLA material and prices will vary, as the model has been designed to be used with any of the SLA resins, any of the cheapest option will be good enough for the trackers,

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Main/3D%20Print%20STL/OrderingCases.png"  alt="Ordering"/>